 "At last a simple home remedy that REALLY works"

-using apple cider vinegar has been the subject of many testimonials scattered throughout the net.
+The successful removal of warts using apple cider vinegar has been the subject of many testimonials scattered throughout the net.

 Most who have tried it have nothing but praise when describing how effective and quick